Nashville shooter was ex-student with detailed plan to kill

 Rachel Dibble, who was at a nearby church where children were taken to be reunited with their parents, described the scene as everyone being in “complete shock.”

+Biden wants to continue bipartisan efforts like the Safer Communities Act and wants to pass common-sense gun safety laws, including a ban on “assault weapons,” Jean-Pierre said.

+“We can’t do this alone.
+The president can’t do this alone.
+That’s how government works.
+Congress needs to take legislative action,” Jean-Pierre said.
+“It is time to show some courage here.
+It is time for Republicans in Congress to show some courage and to answer to these parents, to these families.”

 Police gave unclear information on the gender of the shooter.
-For hours, police identified the shooter as a 28-year-old woman and eventually identified the person as Audrey Elizabeth Hale.
-Then at a late afternoon press conference, the police chief said that Hale was transgender.
-After the news conference, police spokesperson Don Aaron declined to elaborate on how Hale currently identified.
+For hours, police identified the shooter as a 28-year-old woman and eventually as Audrey Elizabeth Hale.
+At a late afternoon press conference, the police chief said Hale was transgender.
+After the news conference, police spokesperson Don Aaron declined to elaborate on how Hale identified.

 The website of The Covenant School, a Presbyterian school founded in 2001, lists a Katherine Koonce as the head of the school.
 Her LinkedIn profile says she has led the school since July 2016.
 Peak was a substitute teacher and Hill was a custodian, according to investigators.

-Founded as a ministry of Covenant Presbyterian Church, The Covenant School is located in the affluent Green Hills neighborhood just south of downtown Nashville that is home to the famed Bluebird Café – a spot typically beloved by musicians and songwriters.
+Founded as a ministry of Covenant Presbyterian Church, The Covenant School is in the affluent Green Hills neighborhood just south of downtown Nashville that is home to the famous Bluebird Cafe, beloved by musicians and songwriters.

 The school has about 200 students from preschool through sixth grade, as well as roughly 50 staff members.